I use AI as a production accelerator, not a creative substitute.

 A Discretionary Trust Can Provide Peace of Mind

 When you are planning your estate, you may have concerns about leaving large lump sums of money to the beneficiaries.
+There are many possible reasons for the trepidation, including youth, inexperience, impetuousness, and spendthrift tendencies.

 Fortunately, there are tools in the inheritance planning toolkit that can provide peace of mind, and one of them is the discretionary trust.
 To understand why this approach works, it helps to look at the details.